nodeschool/madrid/firstgathering.md

 the local Meetup for Node.js devs, which I also organize.
 About 130 people showed up;
-it was very productive for attendees and great fun for all involved.
+it was very productive for attendees and great fun for everyone involved.

 ![In the heat of the battle](https://raw.githubusercontent.com/nodeschool/madrid/master/img/tables.jpg)